VltrnOne/robot-lyric/README_LIVE.md

-# ROBOT LYRIC - Live Web Game 🤖
+# ROBOT LYRIC by Lyric and Aria - Live Web Game 🤖

 A Flappy Bird-style game featuring a flying robot with progressive difficulty, built with HTML5 Canvas and JavaScript, converted from the original Unity project.